demisto/content/Packs/PrismaCloudCompute/Integrations/PaloAltoNetworks_PrismaCloudCompute/README.md

 ## Troubleshooting

-If any alerts are missing in Demisto, check the status of the integration:
+If any alerts are missing in Demisto, check the status of the integration.

 ![image](https://user-images.githubusercontent.com/49071222/72086124-18b0fe00-330f-11ea-894b-6b2f9f0528fd.png)

-If you're having further issues, contact [support@demisto.com](mailto:support@demisto.com) and attach the server logs.
+If you have any questions, contact [Demisto support](mailto:support@demisto.com) and attach the server logs.